Borderlands line: Recent service developments

 It was initially proposed in 2018, that Transport for Wales would double the line's frequency to 2tph, starting from December 2021, using the newly-introduced Class 230 trains.
-However in September 2021, this was delayed to May 2022.
-In May 2022, the planned timetable with the increased service was revised with the additional services removed, therefore any increase in frequency was scrapped for May 2022 and remained largely unchanged from the existing timetable remaining at roughly 1tph until December 2022.
+In September 2021, this was delayed to May 2022.
+In May 2022, the planned timetable with the increased service was revised with the additional services removed, therefore any increase in frequency was scrapped for May 2022 and services remained largely unchanged from the existing timetable at roughly 1tph until December 2022.

 In March 2021, Transport for Wales pledged to Flintshire councillors that the line's services would increase to 4tph and extend into Liverpool.
 The line's ageing track and signalling would also be replaced to allow for faster and more frequent trains.
 TfW also pledged to upgrade the facilities at the "fairly basic" stations on the line.

 GB Railfreight (GBRf) operate freight trains to Hanson Cement near Penyffordd.
 GBRf formally objected to the increase in passenger train services on the line as it would conflict with the freight operator's new daytime freight traffic to and from Padeswood.
 The operator claimed that the new freight service would block the northbound line between Penyffordd and Buckley for 30 minutes due to the splitting of trains into and out of the short sidings.

 Both TfW and GBRf have applied to the Office of Rail and Road (ORR) for use of capacity on the line.
-Transport for Wales Rail was seeking for the additional firm rights to operate a 2tph service on the line.
-Analysis by Network Rail taken in June 2020 concluded that a 2tph service could not be operated regularly in conjunction with freight services, therefore they would not support the awarding of Access Rights to TfW.
-Local councillors in Wrexham and the Wrexham-Bidston Rail Users' Association have voiced concerns that the conflicting applications could jeopardise the planned increase in frequency to 2tph.
+Transport for Wales Rail was seeking additional rights to operate a 2tph service on the line.
+Analysis by Network Rail taken in June 2020 concluded that a 2tph service could not be operated regularly in conjunction with freight services, therefore they would not support the awarding of access rights to TfW.
+Local councillors in Wrexham and the Wrexham-Bidston Rail Users' Association voiced concerns that the conflicting applications could jeopardise the planned increase in frequency to 2tph.

 On 30 November 2022, the ORR approved TfW's 2tph passenger service increase.

+In May 2025, Ken Skates, the Welsh Government Cabinet Secretary for Transport, announced their Network North Wales programme to develop the line.
+As part of the plans, it was announced they would refer to the line as the "Wrexham–Liverpool line" over the "Borderlands line", as well as developing its services.
+The programme aims to increase train services on the line from Wrexham to Bidston to 2tph within three years following the completion of rail line works at Padeswood.
+They further aim to increase direct services to Liverpool and up to 4tph by 2035.
+"Pay as You Go" systems are be introduced along the entire line, with stations improved over 12 months and trains "wrapped" to reflect local communities and football clubs along the line.
+They also plan to advance development of the station at Deeside Industrial Park to determine its feasibility and test demand.